mesarth/JSONPath-Notebook/README.md

 ### Extended Syntax Mode

 JSONPath Notebook aims to be fully compliant with the JSONPath Standard [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html).
-However, some use cases may require functionality that is not part of the standard.
-JSONPath Notebook provides the ability to switch to an extended syntax mode, which supports additional functionality.
+However, certain use cases may require additional functionality not included in the standard.
+JSONPath Notebook gives you the ability to switch to an extended syntax mode, which supports additional functionality.

 Standard syntax mode allows only [standard-compliant](https://www.rfc-editor.org/rfc/rfc9535.html) JSONPath syntax.
 Extended syntax mode allows additional non-standard syntax, such as the keys selector operator `~` or the current key identifier `#`.
 Take a look at the [JSON P3 documentation](https://jg-rp.github.io/json-p3/guides/jsonpath-extra) for more information about the supported syntax.

-The syntax mode can be changed for each notebook cell by clicking on the respective icon in the cell's status bar.
+Syntax mode can be changed for each notebook cell by clicking on the respective icon in the cell's status bar.
 The default setting can be changed in the [Settings](#default-syntax-mode).

 ![Extended Syntax Showcase](./images/extended-syntax.gif)